 RV Parky – This is a website and App as well.
 And like All Stays, everyone uses the App

-Other Tips & Recommendations
+Final Tips & Recommendations

-Lastly I wanted to talk about some things that you may need to ask the RV park directly.
+Lastly, I wanted to talk about some things that you may need to ask the RV park directly.

 For those of you with kids, please pay special attention to whether the park has a playground or if they have excessive rules listed on their website or park policy (usually available online).
 This might be a sign that they are not kid friendly.